alastairrmcneill/Flappy-Bird/README.md

 # File Structure
-files - contains the high score from previous games imgs - contains the images needed to display windows
+files - contains the high score from previous games imgs - contains the images needed to display window